HairySpoon/htlfc/docs/INSTALL.md

 Complete one of the following:

 #### ZIP File
 From the HTLFC repository on GitHub, pull down the options under the **Code** button and select *Download ZIP*.
-Unzip the result to a working directory on your computer.
+Unzip the result to a working directory.

 #### GIT Clone
 Ensure that `git` is installed in your Operating System.

-Create a working directory on your computer; then clone the repository:
+Create a working directory on your computer and from there, clone the repository:

     $ git clone https://github.com/HairySpoon/htlfc.git